david-grs/david-grs.github.io/_posts/2016-12-15-heap_fragmentation_micro_benchmark.markdown

 Heap fragmentation
 ------------------
 As you guessed because it is the title of this article, the difference comes from the heap.
-At the beginning of the micro-benchmark, the heap is in a *clean* state, while after a lot of insertions and deletions in some containers, it is heavily fragmented, and one malloc() call might take much more time than expected.
+At the beginning of the micro-benchmark, the heap is in a *clean* state, while after a lot of container operations &mdash; insertions and deletions &mdash; it is heavily fragmented, and one malloc() call might take much more time than expected.

 Let's confirm that by measuring the time we spend in *malloc()* and *free()*.
-I updated for that an old [C++ wrapper around the malloc hooks](https://github.com/david-grs/mtrace) that I developed once to print the memory allocations.
-Here we don't want to print them (there are millions!), but measure the time spent in them:
+I updated for that an old [C++ wrapper around the malloc hooks](https://github.com/david-grs/mtrace) that I developed to follow each memory allocation &mdash; by printing them.
+Here we don't want to print them (there are millions!), but measure the time spent in these functions:

 {% gist david-grs/38b359aa9f20d7d27444c16c9e411855 benchmark_mtrace.cc %}
 <br />
 ... which gives us immediately the answer:

-    first run:
-    benchmark_unordered_map_emplace() took 565ms
+    first run: benchmark_unordered_map_emplace() took 565ms
     time spent in malloc(): 231ms
     time spent in free(): 1ms
     time spent in realloc(): 0ms

-    second run:
-    benchmark_unordered_map_emplace() took 1143ms
+    second run: benchmark_unordered_map_emplace() took 1143ms
     time spent in malloc(): 916ms
     time spent in free(): 94ms
     time spent in realloc(): 0ms

 We were spending almost 90% of the CPU time in *malloc()* and *free()* the second run of the benchmark!
-For even more details, we can also call *malloc_info* before our second run:
+To get even more in depth, the GNU extension offers  *malloc_info* that returns the exhaustive list of bins &mdash; chunks that have been freed &mdash; by category (size, unsorted, fast).

     <malloc version="1">
     <heap nr="0">